bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 {% include message_box.html type="important" title="Pull Request build" content=" Although it might seem like both builds are the same, it most likely isn't!
 The code push event / build builds the code of the branch, without any merging, etc. It builds the exact same state of the code what you have when you checkout that branch.
 The pull request build on the other hand builds a pre-merged state of the code.
 This pre-merged state is not the final merged version of the code, it only represents a clone of how the code will look like after you merged the pull request.
 "%}

-Whether you want to build both or just one of these in case of a pull request is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.
+Whether you want to build both or just one of these in case of a pull request is up to you and depends on your project's requirements, but with Bitrise you can decide whether you want it or not.

 {% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of merge as a code push event.
 For example, if you merge a pull request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
 "%}